alexlobera/leanjs_OLD_NX/README.md

 ## Website

 The website is under the www folder.
-It's built with Gatsby.js.
+The website is built with Gatsby.js.
 [Read more](/www)

 ## CMS

 The CMS is under the studio folder.
-It's built with Sanity.io
+The CMS is built with Sanity.io

 ## Design System